benbalter/government-glossary/CONTRIBUTING.md

 Because the `terms.yml` file is YML, and thus must be machine readable, there are a few occasional gotchas around using certain characters.
 If your definition contains a colon or other special character, wrapping the definition in double quotes (`"`) may help.
 You can also see [the YAML spec](http://www.yaml.org/) for more information, or simply ask for help on your  pull request.

+## License

+By contributing to the Government Glossary, you license you license your contribution under the same [terms with which the project is distributed](https://github.com/benbalter/government-glossary#license).

 ## Catchall

 When in doubt, [ask](https://github.com/benbalter/government-glossary/issues/new).